 1. Climate change: Present-day climate change can only be fully understood in context of the past; well-dated histories of climate and atmospheric composition over a wide range of time scales are needed to understand climate forcing and response.
-White papers by the International Partnerships in Ice Core Sciences (IPICS - www.pages-igbp.org/ipics) describe broad science targets for ice coring and articulate the need for spatially distributed arrays of cores that target the past 200, 2,000, and 40,000 years, recovery of ice from last interglacial, and extracting the oldest ice.
-The U.S. ice coring community was intimately involved in establishing the IPICS goals; recommendations for achieving those goals, together with additional goals that are primarily U.S. priorities, are outlined below:
+White papers by the International Partnerships in Ice Core Sciences (IPICS - www.pages-igbp.org/ipics) describe broad science targets for ice coring and articulate the need for spatially distributed arrays of cores that target the past 200, 2,000, and 40,000 years, recovery of ice from last interglacial, and extracting an ice core that reaches 1.5 M. The U.S. ice coring community was intimately involved in establishing the IPICS goals; recommendations for achieving those goals, together with additional goals that are primarily U.S. priorities, are outlined below:

 - Emerging data from the core near the West Antarctic Sheet Divide (WAIS Divide) are providing unprecedented high-resolution climate records for Antarctica for the past 60k years.
-Borehole logging and replicate coring is essential to fully exploit the histories of climate and ice dynamics preserved at WAIS Divide. - Drilling of spatially distributed ice cores to support the IPICS goals of investigations of past climate and atmosphere over the past 2,000 to 40,000 years should continue.
-The climate record from the core now being extracted from Roosevelt Island should extend back 40,000 years; it is likely that cores from South Pole and Hercules Dome also contain 40,000 year climate records, and these should be extracted in the coming decade.
+Now that the main core and replicate drilling are complete, the final stage of the project will be to complete the borehole logging in the coming several years. - Drilling of spatially distributed ice cores to support the IPICS goals of investigations of past climate and atmosphere over the past 200 to 40,000 should continue. vears Spatiallydistributed shallow coring for records ranging from 200 to 2,000 years will include scientific traverses both in Antarctica and in Greenland.
+An international scientific traverse is being planned from Dome C to South Pole.
+Multiple scientific traverses in Greenland are urgently needed for study of the ice sheet under the currently changing climate.
+Understanding climate signals in remotely-sensed data requires arrays of shallow cores covering a range of accumulation rates both in Greenland and in Antarctica.
+The climate record from the core now being extracted from Roosevelt Island is anticipated to extend back 40,000 years, and it is likely that the retrieval of the SPICE core from South Pole will also contain 40,000 year climate records.
+Additional goals for the coming decade include coring for 40,000 year records from Hercules Dome, Antarctica and from Renland, Greenland.